john-cd/rust_howto/README.md

   - Make sure to format your code (`just fmtall` or `cargo fmt --all`), lint it (`just clippyall` or `cargo clippy --examples`) and verify it compiles (`just buildall` or `cargo build --examples`) and runs correctly (`cargo run --example <name>`).
   - Include your code in the Markdown via `{{#include /path/to/file.rs}}` within pairs of triple backticks.
 - You may write very short examples directly in the Markdown (but they won't be be formatted / linted automatically).
-- Test all examples within the book (embedded from `deps/examples` or in code blocks) with `just test` / `mdbook test`.
+- Test all examples within the book (embedded from `deps/examples` or in code blocks) with `just test`.
-  - Note that `mdbook test` may fail when the example code is dependent on libraries outside of `std` (TODO investigate why).
-Use `ignore` after triple backticks in the markdown to suppress these errors.
 - `rust` language code blocks in the Markdown will automatically get a _play_ button, which will execute the code in the [Rust Playground][rust-playground] and display the output just below the code block. `mdbook-runnable` forces the play button to be displayed when `ignore` is set.
 - The Rust playground only supports top 100 most downloaded libraries and libraries in the Rust cookbook. `noplayground` removes the play button if a code block does not work on the playground.
 - Example projects that are too complex to be inserted in the book itself (e.g. that include multiple modules) shoud be added as separate folders below `xmpl`.
 Use `cargo new/init` to create new packages as usual.
 Insert a link to the appropriate GitHub page in the markdown.